a1nn1997/ann_ai_chatbot/README.md

 # ANN AI Chatbot

 ## Overview
-This project implements a custom AI chatbot using Django, ChatterBot, with WebSocket support for real-time communication, PostgreSQL for data persistence, and Celery for background tasks.
+This Django-based project integrates an NLTK-powered chatbot with WebSocket for real-time communication and uses PostgreSQL for data storage.
+Celery is used for background tasks like continuous training of the chatbot model.

 ## Features
 - Real-time chat interface with WebSocket